-In this image, the facet joints, also called zygapophysial joints, are shown in purple.
-Located behind the spine, they add stability to the spine as it twists, flexes, and bends.
+In the image above, the facet joints, also called zygapophysial joints, are shown in purple.
+They are located behind the spine, and they add stability to your spine as it twists, flexes, and bends.

-Medial branch nerves, shown here in purple, are located on each facet joint.
-They carry pain signals to the brain.
+Medial branch nerves (pictured in purple above) are located on each facet joint.
+Their function is to carry pain signals to your brain.

-Conditions such as spinal stenosis and osteoarthritis, or an injury to the spine could all lead to inflammation of the facet joints.
-When inflammation occurs, the medial branch nerves transmit pain signals to the brain.
-If your physician suspects this is the source of your pain, they may recommend a medial branch nerve block injection to make the diagnosis.
+Conditions like spinal stenosis and osteoarthritis, along with an injury to your spine, may all lead to the inflammation of your facet joints.
+When this inflammation occurs, your medial branch nerves transmit pain signals to your brain.

 How the injection works

-Your doctor will ask you to lie down on a table.
-A local anesthetic will numb the skin and tissue around the facet joint.
+To begin, your doctor will have you lie down on a table.
+She or he will then use a local anesthetic to numb the skin and tissue around your facet joint.

-Using X-ray guidance, called fluoroscopy, your physician will direct a small needle over the medial branch nerves.
-A small amount of contrast dye is injected to confirm that the medicine covers the medial branch nerve.
+Using X-ray guidance called fluoroscopy (pictured above), your doctor will next steer a small needle over your medial branch nerves.
+Then, a small amount of contrast dye is injected to confirm the medicine covers your nerve.

-Once your physician determines the correct location of the nerve, he or she will slowly inject a numbing medicine, called an anesthetic, slowly onto each targeted nerve.
-Usually, two adjacent nerves will be targeted at the same time.
+Finally, your doctor will carefully inject a numbing medicine (called an anesthetic) onto each targeted nerve.
+Typically, two of your adjacent nerves will be targeted at the same time.

-If you experience immediate and significant pain relief after the injection, you can pin- point the source of your pain to the facet joint, and you may be a candidate for a follow-up procedure, called a medial branch radiofrequency neurotomy, which may provide longer pain relief.
+If you experience immediate and significant pain relief following the injection, it can be assumed that the source of your pain is the facet joint.